python/cpython/Doc/using/windows.rst

 :file:`C:\\Python\\Lib\\` and third-party modules should be stored in :file:`C:\\Python\\Lib\\site-packages\\`.

+To completely override :data:`sys.path`, create a ``._pth`` file with the same name as the DLL (``python36._pth``) or the executable (``python._pth``) and specify one line for each path to add to :data:`sys.path`.
+The file based on the DLL name overrides the one based on the executable, which allows paths to be restricted for any program loading the runtime if desired.

-To completely override :data:`sys.path`, create a text file named ``'sys.path'`` containing a list of paths alongside the Python executable.
-This will ignore all registry settings and environment variables, enable isolated mode, disable importing :mod:`site`, and fill :data:`sys.path` with exactly the paths listed in the file.
-Paths may be absolute or relative to the directory containing the file.
+When the file exists, all registry and environment variables are ignored, isolated mode is enabled, and :mod:`site` is not imported unless one line in the file specifies ``import site``.
+Blank paths and lines starting with ``#`` are ignored.
+Each path may be absolute or relative to the location of the file.
+Import statements other than to ``site`` are not permitted, and arbitrary code cannot be specified.

+Note that ``.pth`` files (without leading underscore) will be processed normally by the :mod:`site` module.

-When the ``'sys.path'`` file is missing, this is how :data:`sys.path` is populated on Windows:
+When no ``._pth`` file is found, this is how :data:`sys.path` is populated on
+Windows:

 * An empty entry is added at the start, which corresponds to the current directory.